-The Taking Teacher Further programme is a national initiative to attract experienced industry professionals with expert technical knowledge and skills to work in Further Education (FE).
+The Taking Teaching Further programme is a national initiative to attract experienced industry professionals with expert technical knowledge and skills to work in Further Education (FE).

 The programme is open to all Further Education providers and has five long-term aims to:

 The programme is made up of two strands: